predix-ui/predix-ui/_pages/design/components/buttons.md

 Your page should only have one call to action button, but can have various primary and secondary buttons.
 This is to clearly indicate the path forward to the user.
 When keyboard shortcuts are used, hitting “Enter” on the keyboard has the same effect as clicking the Call to Action Button.

-Multiple primary actions can exist within a page, but stick to a single primary button within a set of buttons in a component.
+Multiple primary actions can exist within a page, but stick to a single primary button within a set of buttons in a component or page section.

 <catalog-picture img-src="../../img/guidelines/design/components/buttons/button-order" img-alt="Button placement order" caption="Button placement order"></catalog-picture>